ken0-1n/s-Pindel-ITD-Detector/README.md

 s-Pindel-ITD-Detector
 ==================

-s-Pindel-ITD-Detector is a framework for the detection of somatic ITDs using Pindel
+s-Pindel-ITD-Detector is a framework for the detection of somatic ITDs using Pindel output files.

 Dependecy
 ----------